 Phillip Morris, Vice President of Sales and Business Development for Eberl Claims Services, an adjuster himself earlier in his career, notes the impact of mobile technologies on adjusters’ work.
 “Really good adjusters don’t need 10,000 things in their toolbox.
 Now, you can just use your iPhone with the Matterport Capture app to access everything you need to capture a digital twin: an excellent camera, a scanner, a level, and a measuring tape.
 It’s very convenient to have that in your pocket everywhere you go, on every single claim,” he says.

-Thanks to updates to the Matterport Capture app released this year, adjusters can enjoy even greater accuracy using Measurement Mode inside the Matterport digital twin on iPhone 13 Pro, iPhone 13 Pro Max, iPhone 12 Pro, iPhone 12 Pro Max—which all include Apple’s pioneering, built-in LiDAR Scanner.
+Thanks to updates to the Matterport Capture app released in 2021, adjusters can enjoy even greater accuracy using Measurement Mode inside the Matterport digital twin on iPhone 13 Pro, iPhone 13 Pro Max, iPhone 12 Pro, iPhone 12 Pro Max—which all include Apple’s pioneering, built-in LiDAR Scanner.
 “The LiDAR Scanner enhances the way we do things, giving the user powerful depth-sensing capabilities.
 Adjusters can leave their old measuring tape and lasers at home,” says Morris.
 “The new iPhones are remarkable tools for our adjusters.
-They pack a lot of power into a very portable, water resistant device, adding to our adjusters’ business agility out in the field.”
+They pack a lot of power into a very portable, water-resistant device, adding to our adjusters’ business agility out in the field.”

 Empowering Adjusters to Take Advantage of Next-Gen Technology